INFOSYS221-2021/lab-04-lab4t6/README.md

  (bo[7] == le and bo[5] == le and bo[3] == le) or # diagonal
  (bo[9] == le and bo[5] == le and bo[1] == le)) # diagonal

+ the function returns true if player has won

 9.dont think it will affect the code
 10. Contains the last block of code to see if the game will restart at the end of a game, if the player wants to play again and the statement is true, the loop will continue.
 If the player doesn't wanna continue loop will break.